As fall sports gear up, keep your athlete's eye safety in mind

-We recently spoke with UK HealthCare’s John M. Franklin, MD, about the prevalence of eye injuries in youth sports and the best methods of reducing risk.
+We spoke with UK HealthCare’s John M. Franklin, MD, about the prevalence of eye injuries in youth sports and the best methods of reducing risk.
 Dr. Franklin is Director of Pediatric Ophthalmology and Adult Strabismus at UK Advanced Eye Care.

 What are the most common sports-related eye injuries treated in children and how prevalent are they?